 PRs containing regression fixes for a patch release of the current minor version

 are merged to master.
-These commits are then cherry-picked from master onto the
+These commits need to be cherry-picked from master onto

 There is a

-rake release:patch rake task that automates creating a patch release.
+rake release:prepare_patch rake task that helps with creating a patch

 1-12-stable), grabs the

-milestone from GitHub, ensures all PRs are closed, and then cherry-picks those changes
+1.12.3 milestone from GitHub, ensures all PRs are closed, and then

 Early releases require heavy testing, especially across various system setups.